element-hq/element-android/TCHAP_CHANGES.md

  - Design Tchap invite cells #79
  - Change the invite description #104
  - Be able to select the best direct chat related to a user id #88
+ - [Home screen] cancel the search when the user selects an item from the search result #107

 =======================================================